 There is one thing the international LGBTQ+ festival is not lacking, it is the experience.
 Already since 2007, the turquoise blue lake Wörthersee is ‘turning pink’ every late August hosting the Pink Lake Festival, one of the best options to end a perfect summer in Austria.
-Why we know that?
-Well, we visited the LGBTQ+ event already three times and are already busy with planning our fourth time in 2020.
+Why do we know that?
+Well, we visited the LGBTQ+ event already three times and are already busy planning our fourth time in 2021.
 Every time we traveled to Carinthia, we were able to see the 12 years of experience with well-organized events, beach games at the warm water of the lake, and a gay-friendly environment for all members of the LGBTQ+ community.
-But there are even more reasons why you should visit Lake Wörthersee in 2020, already for the 13th edition!
+But there are even more reasons why you should visit Lake Wörthersee in 2021, already for the 13th edition!
 You should visit the Pink Lake Festival 2020 because…

 The Sound of Music in Salzburg, EuroPride in Vienna, and the unique and sunny nature of Carinthia – The Alpine County knows how to impress its LGBTQ+ travelers.
 We are happy and proud to show you our highlights of Austria.
 Check our Gay Travel Guide for all info you need for your vacation in the alps.

 #1 It’s the hottest gay summer festival in Austria

 Vienna for a perfect Austrian City Trip.
 Salzburg for the sound of music and Mozart.
 Carinthia in South Austria for the hottest LGBTQ+ summer festival in the Alps!
 Although the main season is already over by the end of August, there is this special (late) summer atmosphere in the hosting city of Pörtschach and around Lake Wörthersee that turns every day a gay summer day.
 The water temperature usually is above 25 degrees Celsius inviting gay guys, lesbians, and queer people from all over the world to jump relax in the public baths, do some sunbathing and play in the water.
 Anything else to add?
 Oh yes, of course, reason number two!